czhang54/Optimization/README.md

   + Initialization methods for the optimizers (src/Prior.cpp)
   + Specific optimization algorithms (src/Algorithm.cpp)

 I am continuously working to make this project serve as a library for more general purposes.
+I will also add some more algorithms and objective functions.

 A more comprehensive presentation of recent global optimization algorithms can be found in a technical note contained in the Optimization_Python project.